Writing a power of attorney

 You will require a power of attorney if:

 - You want your spouse or civil partner to represent you in legal acts associated with extraordinary property-related decisions.
-If no power of attorney has been established, authorisation must be obtained from the cantonal adult protection authority
+If no power of attorney has been established, authorization must be obtained from the cantonal adult protection authority.

-- If you wish to authorise a person other than your spouse or civil partner to represent you
+- If you wish to authorize a person other than your spouse or civil partner to represent you.

 What is the difference relative to a signing authority?